 Factbox: 2024 US presidential election: who is in, who is out and who is still thinking about it

-May 23 (Reuters) - Florida Governor Ron DeSantis will announce on Wednesday he is seeking the 2024 Republican presidential nomination, joining former President Donald Trump in a growing list of Republicans seeking to unseat Democratic President Joe Biden.
+May 24 (Reuters) - Florida Governor Ron DeSantis announced on Wednesday he is seeking the 2024 Republican presidential nomination, joining former President Donald Trump in a growing list of Republicans seeking to unseat Democratic President Joe Biden.

 Here is a list of declared candidates and other potential 2024 hopefuls in both the Democratic and Republican parties.